lady-bluecopper/NuDHy/ReadMe.md

 ## How to Use the Samplers

-Once you have built the project (with dependencies) and generated the *jar* file, you can use NuDHy-Degs, NuDHy-BIOT, and UnpretentiousNullModel by running the script *run.sh* included in this package.
+Once you have built the project (with dependencies) and generated the *jar* file, you can use NuDHy-Degs, NuDHy-JOINT, and UnpretentiousNullModel by running the script *run.sh* included in this package.
 The value of each parameter used by NuDHy and UnpretentiousNullModel must be set in the configuration file *config.cfg*.
 The configuration file assumes that the name of the *jar* file is *NUDHY.jar*.